 Public Health also possesses the authority to require that whenever a central sanitary sewerage system is determined to be available and accessible to a property, the household sewage treatment system shall be abandoned and the house sewer directly connected to the central sewerage system.
 This authority applies regardless of the manner by which the sanitary sewerage system was constructed.
 A similar process of enforcement will be followed as outlined above which may include issuing to the property owner Notice(s) of Violation, a Board of Health Order and filing for injunctive relief.
-There are many variables in the current state of the law regarding enforcement, including but not limited to: whether or not Public Health enforces its local regulation or the existing State rules); whether or not the Public Health order is appealable under ORC Chapter 2506 for enforcement of local regulation or appealable under ORC section 3718.11 to Court of Common Pleas or Sewage Treatment System Appeals Board; and whether or not Public Health seeks injunctive relief under ORC section 3709.211 or ORC section 3718.10.
+There are many variables in the current state of the law regarding enforcement, including but not limited to: whether or not Public Health enforces its local regulation or the existing State rules); whether or not the Public Health order is appealable under ORC Chapter 2506 for enforcement System Appeals Board; and whether or not Public Health seeks injunctive relief under ORC section 3709.211 or ORC section 3718.10.
 Additional remedies are available when sanitary sewer is available and accessible.
-See ORC Chapter 6117 and NPDES Permit No. OHQ000002, Part III, B(3)(d)(i).
+See ORC Chapter 6117 and NPDES Permit No. OHQ000004, Part III, B(3)(e)(i).